 Recognized organizations help eligible international youth to participate in the International Experience Canada (IEC) program.
 For people from countries that do not have a youth mobility agreement with Canada, this means that they can still get an IEC work permit for Canada through one of these private recognized organizations.

 In addition, people who are from a country that has a youth mobility agreement with Canada and who have previously participated in the IEC program may be able to get another IEC work permit through a recognized organization, even if the youth mobility agreement between their home country states otherwise.
-However, this option may cost more than CAD $4,000.
+However, this option typically costs more than the regular IEC route, from a few hundred dollars with some ROs (such as SWAP) to more than $4,000 with other ROs that provide more targeted services.

 Most IEC participants arrive under the Working Holiday category, which allows participants to work for any employer in Canada and to switch jobs during their time in Canada.
 Other IEC categories include the Young Professionals and International Co-op categories, both of which require an eligible job offer in advance of participation.